jpartlow/workstation/README.md

 * workstation::profile::holodeck::cd4pe_license_file - local path to your cd4pe license json

 The latter two files are used by [holodeck-manifests] when running test targets.

+The class does not manage the installation of docker/k8s itself.
+For that, either workstation::profile::kurl or workstation::profile::kind should be chosen.
+The kind profile does not yet create the cluster.

 ### Configuring a meep_tools test host